piyushmbm45/CompleteWebDevelopementUdemy/webDevelopement/html-personalSite/README.md

         - so better to use internal css
         - before applying any css by us browser applies by default css to every element
         - learnt about border properties

+## Lecture 9.
+        - external css
+        - changing the color of text/background
+        - selecting color form colorhunt.co
+        - finding error in code by using inspect or developer tool for css file
+        - priority of css
+                - inline
+                - internal
+                - external